JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 Twelve bar blues chart to play blues over any song.
 In the play section we can make it interactive
 - Display a simple 3x4 chart showing the order of the chords in the key of the song #DONE
 - There is a bug when selecting G#, the correct notes are shown but G# is marked as G. All other sharps are correctly displayed #DONE
-- Show a horizontal scroll view of suggested scales to play in either the I, IV or V chord which can be selected by the user
+- Show a horizontal scroll view of suggested scales to play in either the I, IV or V chord which can be selected by the user #DONE
-###### This can be encapsulated into a component as it is being used in multiple screens now
+###### This can be encapsulated into a component as it is being used in multiple screens now #DONE
-- Clicking on the scale will open the fretboard as usual
+- Clicking on the scale will open the fretboard as usual #DONE
 - Add triads to the list of suggested scales, perhaps in a separate row
+- Add the twelve bars option in the study screen by first encapsulating the twelve bar display logic and turning it into a component

+#### Seventh Chords
+After watching the video on SRV's Lenny, I think that 7th chords would be a good addition to the page, especially for following a 12 bar blues progression
+- Add a fourth option in the Study screen Picker to display the seventh chords

 ## Home page - Recently Opened
 Currently when opening the home page we have a search bar, get random track button and the search button.
 Let's fill up the home page.